-FindMyStreet's purpose is to support local highway authorities in meeting their Highways Act Section 36 (6) obligation in providing a list of publicly maintainable streets to public, therefore reducing the burden on authorities to create this individually.
+The purpose of FindMyStreet is to support local highway authorities in meeting their Highways Act Section 36 (6) obligation in providing a list of publicly maintainable streets to public, therefore reducing the burden on authorities to create this individually.

 Additionally, with FindMyStreet, you can find every street that’s recorded in the National Street Gazetteer.
 It may also help you to find out which streets aren’t.

 The service is funded by the Local Government Association (LGA) and managed by GeoPlace.

 What is the National Street Gazetteer (NSG)?